Biomass Sources in India

 Biomass distribution in India

-1. Crop Residues: The distribution of these residues depends on the predominant agricultural practices and crop cultivation in different states.
-Rice straw is abundantly available in states like Punjab, Haryana, and Uttar Pradesh.
-Wheat straw is more common in Punjab, Haryana, Rajasthan, and Uttar Pradesh.
+• Crop Residues: The availability of crop residues depends on the primary crops grown in each region.
+For example, rice straw is abundant in Punjab, Haryana, and Uttar Pradesh, while wheat straw is expected in Punjab, Haryana, Rajasthan, and Uttar Pradesh.

-2. Forestry Residues: States like Madhya Pradesh, Maharashtra, Karnataka, and Tamil Nadu have significant forest cover and therefore contribute to the availability of forestry residues.
-However, the distribution of forest resources and associated biomass can vary within each state, depending on specific forest ecosystems and management practices.
+• Forestry Residues: States with significant forest cover, such as Madhya Pradesh, Maharashtra, Karnataka, and Tamil Nadu, contribute to the availability of forestry residues.
+Distribution within these states varies based on forest ecosystems and management practices.

 Top States: Renewable Energy Potential 31.03.2022